adospinoiu/CSS_Lighting-Animations-and-More/README.md

 #33 Completed!
 Now on the 8th and final class.
 There are 4-weeks in this class.
 Going to wrap up ASAP.

 #34 On the 2nd week of the 8th-class.
 There are a total of 4-weeks in this class.

+#35 Progressed to the 3rd-week of the 8th-Class.